spillz/picty/README.rst

   - Create launchers for external tools
   - Supports plugins - many of the current features (tagging and folder views, and all of the image editing tools) are provided by plugins
+  - Written in python - batteries included!

 Get picty
 ----------

-Nightly builds for Ubuntu are available at the launchpad ppa: https://launchpad.net/~damien-moore/+archive/ppa
+Nightly builds for Ubuntu 12.04 and above are available at the launchpad ppa: https://launchpad.net/~damien-moore/+archive/ppa

 Experimental Windows builds can be found at: http://sourceforge.net/projects/picty/files/